holderbaum-io/think-about-website/pages/blog/twitter-ghosts.md

 curl -sSL git.io/ghostbuster |bash
 ```

-This will install ghostbuster for you and make it available for usage.
+This will install ghostbuster and make it available for usage.

 ### 4. Start Ghostbuster